 Lighting can also help to convey emotion.
 A brighter scene can convey a strong emotional response like happiness at the events on screen while a dark scene can convey greater drama.
-If you can fabricate certain feelings in your scenes using lighting, the content feels so much more professional, no matter how cheaply it was produced!
+If you can fabricate certain feelings in your scenes using lighting, with the help of professional editing, the content feels so much more professional, no matter how cheaply it was produced!

 Best Video Lighting Tips

-Usually, when customers work with us in our Utah production studio, they’re surprised at how much lighting equipment we have!
+Usually, when customers work with us in our Salt Lake City film studio, they’re surprised at how much lighting equipment we have!
 It’s truly that important.